Chapter 9: Tilts, obliquities and oscillations

 “When an object the size of Mars crashed into the newly formed planet Earth around 4.5 billion years ago, it knocked our planet over and left it tilted at an angle.”

-— What Is Earth’s Axial Tilt or Obliquity?
-(Time and Date)
+— What Is Earth’s Axial Tilt or Obliquity? - Time and Date website

 Yet - and in spite of such a fanciful 'explanation' for Earth's tilt - Copernicans also believe that our planet slowly wobbles around its axis...
-Anyhow, in the TYCHOS, Earth is also tilted at 23.5° in relation to its orbital plane, yet with some notable differences: it is the Sun that revolves around Earth, while our planet’s own orbital motion slowly proceeds (at the tranquil speed of 1.6 km/h) with our Northern hemisphere tipping “outwards” (i.e.; towards the Sun’s external orbital path) at all times.
+Anyhow, in the TYCHOS, Earth is also tilted at 23.4° in relation to its orbital plane, yet with some notable differences: it is the Sun that revolves around the Earth, while our planet’s own orbital motion slowly proceeds (at the tranquil speed of 1.6 km/h) with our Northern hemisphere 'leaning outwards' (i.e.; towards the Sun’s external orbital path) at all times.

 Interestingly, it appears to be beyond dispute (among geophysicists) that our planet’s Northern hemisphere is much “heavier” than its Southern hemisphere.
+It is estimated that 68% of the Earth’s land exists in the Northern Hemisphere, while 32% is located in the Southern Hemisphere, meaning that our planet is "top heavy".
 In any event, it is a notion seemingly agreed upon by mainstream and ‘dissident’ scientists alike:

 “The northern hemisphere consists of the great land masses and higher elevations, from a mechanical aspect, the Earth is top heavy, the northern hemisphere must attract a stronger pull from the Sun than the southern hemisphere.
 This lack of uniformity should impact on the movements of the Earth.”

-As illustrated in my next graphic, the TYCHOS provides an uncomplicated solution to account for the secular stellar precession and our ever-changing pole stars.
-The observed motions of our pole stars are simply caused by Earth’s slow, “clockwise” motion around what I have called the “PVP orbit” (Polaris-Vega-Polaris).
-Earth employs 25344 solar years to complete one PVP revolution.
-Our current Northern and Southern pole stars are Polaris and Sigma Octantis, but over time they will be replaced by other stars such as Vega (ca. 11000 years from now) and Eta Columba (ca. 12000 years from now).
+As illustrated in my next graphic, the TYCHOS provides an uncomplicated solution to account for the General Precession and our alternating pole stars: it it simply due to the Earth’s slow, 'clockwise' motion around what I have called the “PVP orbit” (Polaris-Vega-Polaris), one such PVP orbit being completed in 25344 years.
+Our current Northern and Southern pole stars are Polaris and Sigma Octantis, but over time they will be replaced by other stars - such as Vega (ca. 11000 years from now) and Eta Columba (ca. 12000 years from now).

-The fact that Earth is tilted in such manner may possibly also go to explain why the Sun is further from Earth in the summer (of the Northern Hemisphere) and closer to Earth in the winter (the difference is 152.1Mkm - 147.1Mkm = 5Mkm).
-As a matter of fact, the Sun is observed to be about 3.3% smaller in July than in January - as seen from both of Earth's hemispheres (one wonders how flat earthers would account for this particular empirical observation!):
+The fact that Earth is tilted in such manner may possibly also go to explain why the Sun is further from Earth around July - and closer to Earth around January (the difference is 152.1Mkm - 147.1Mkm = 5Mkm - or a 3.3% difference).
+As a matter of fact, the Sun is observed to be about 3.3% smaller in July than in January - as viewed from both of Earth's hemispheres (incidentally, one wonders how flat earth proponents would account for this particular empirical observation!):

-In any event, this variation between 152 Mkm and 147 Mkm (a 3.3% difference) nicely goes to explain why Kepler strangely concluded that all the bodies in our Solar System keep accelerating and decelerating.
-According to Kepler’s ‘laws’, as Earth travels around the Sun, it alternately speeds up and slows down (keep in mind that in the TYCHOS, of course, the Sun ‘substitutes’ Earth as the annually orbiting body: in the TYCHOS, the below orbital velocities would thus apply to the Sun).
+In any event, this variation between 152 Mkm and 147 Mkm (a 3.3% difference) would help explain why Kepler strangely concluded that all the bodies in our Solar System keep accelerating and decelerating.
+According to Kepler’s ‘laws’, as Earth travels around the Sun, it alternately speeds up and slows down; in the TYCHOS, of course, the Sun ‘substitutes’ the Earth as the annually orbiting body: the below orbital velocities (officially attributed to the Earth) would thus apply to the Sun.